 While bald faced hornets can be dangerous to humans, they are helpful in other ways.
 They help to control other insect populations by feeding off of them, such as mosquitoes and flies, which can spread the disease to humans.

 Importantly, use extreme caution before attempting to get rid of bald faced hornets.
 This is because they are aggressive, powerful and extremely numerous.
 Using the wrong kind of spray can simply anger the hornets and can result in a violent, swarming reaction.
 Instead, look into other options.
 There are multiple approaches how to get rid of bald faced hornets without putting yourself in harm’s way.

 How to Get Rid of Bald Faced Hornets

-Now, once you’ve determined that you are in fact dealing with bald faced hornets, you can determine how to get rid of them.
-There are multiple methods and techniques on how to get rid of bald faced hornets.
+Now, once you’ve determined that you are, in fact, dealing with bald faced hornet infestation, you can determine how to get rid of them.
+Just like when you get rid of paper wasp nest, there are multiple methods and techniques on how to get rid of bald faced hornets.
 This is different from how to get rid of a bald faced hornet nest.
-Let’s say you have a few stray hornets that have gotten inside your house and you want to get rid of them.
-The nest is not located anywhere that presents a danger to you, your family or your pets.
+Let’s say you have a few stray hornets that have gotten inside your house, and you want to get rid of them.
+The nest is not located anywhere that presents a danger to you, your family, or your pets.

 Bald Faced Hornet Trap

 An alternative to spraying bald faced hornets in order to get rid of them is placing bald faced hornet traps around your property.
 This greatly reduces the likelihood that you will provoke the hornets to sting you.
 And the hornets will be safely contained within the inescapable trap.
 Hornet traps can be purchased online or at hardware stores.
 The traps typically contain some sort of attractant that draws the hornets to them.